sendgrid/docs/source/User_Guide/Templates/create_edit.md

 ![](/images/template_engine_13.png "Duplicate your template")

 When you’re ready to create a new version of your template, you can select the “Duplicate” option from the gear icon menu near the save button.
-Template Engine will clone this version, giving it a name that includes the original version name, the word “clone,” and today’s date.
+The Transactional Template Engine will clone this version, giving it a name that includes the original version name, the word “clone,” and today’s date.
 This duplicate version will not be active until you activate it.

 {% anchor h2 %}
 Unsubscribe Substitution Tags